-• pencil pens
+- Books - pencil pens

-calculators and other geometrical instruments
+- Chalks and classroom chalkboard - calculators and other geometrical instruments

-- Organise the learners in groups of three students to do Activity 6.9 from the Student's Book page 96. - Make sure one learner acts as the secretary to record the findings and present to the group during class discussions. - Let the learners present their findings about which functions are quadratic according to the activity.
+- Organise the learners in groups of three students to do Activity 6.9 from the Student's Book. - Make sure one learner acts as the secretary to record the findings and present to the group during class discussions. - Let the learners present their findings about which functions are quadratic according to the activity.